RishiMSingh/Travel-Personal-Assistant/README.md

 ## Project Structure

 - **app.py**: Main application interface, capturing user inputs through a streamlined UI and displaying the generated travel itinerary.
 - **travel_assistant_crew.py**: Contains the CrewAI setup, where specialized agents are defined for tasks like itinerary planning, weather forecasting, and logistics management.
+Note - please add your own OPENAI api key and serper api key.

 ## Technologies Used